iprods/dosxer-sync/README.md

 `dosxer-sync` uses an intermediary container that abstracts away `unison` on the Docker side.
 Locally `unison` is run in client mode (connect via socket to the sync container) and propagates the changes to the local filesystem (of the folder defined to sync) as well as syncs the changes from the sync container back to the local filesystem.

-As the sync is performed via `unsion` the volume exposed by the sync container is a native linux volume and hence very fast. `unison` itself is also very fast and clever.
+As the sync is performed via `unsion` the volume exposed by the sync container is a native linux volume and hence very fast. `unison` itself is also very fast.

 ## Known issues & limitations

 * Sometimes if a a lot of files need to be synced the sync process hangs.
-Workaround is to restart the stack (via the `docker_sync`)
+Workaround is to restart the stack (via the `docker_sync` command).
+This likely is caused by a large amount of files (e.g. an Angular project with a lot of `node_modules`).
+Eventually it will sync properly.
 * There is currently no configuration possible.
+* There are some conventions that need to be followed for now.
 * It's not very battle-proof yet.

 ## Alternatives